Ley-line/resource-packs-pack-2012/README.md

 ## v4.8 (13-6-2022)
 ![!image](https://i.imgur.com/fcAXPmz.png)
 - Removed an unnecessary file
+- Updated the pack preview image with the updated skilling icons
 - Updated interface previews
 - Appended the customizable xp drop settings to the readme
   - This plugin now supports the resource packs plugin!
 Custom skilling icons will now show next to your XP drops provided the setting is enabled.